centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 # Introduction

 This site provide documentation for the ispapicli tool.
-Here you will find documentation for installing on different operation systems, namely windows, mac, and ubuntu.
+Here you will find documentation for installing on different operation systems, namely Windows, Mac, and Ubuntu.

+What is this too about?

 This tool enable you to connect to our back-end API and manage your account through GUI or Command Line Interface.